stbst1/Nester/plugin_high_level/README.md

 ### 1.1.0

 New features:
-- Added support for generating high-level program explanations directly in the editor.
+- Support for generating high-level program explanations directly in the editor.

 ---